Alejogb1/job-board/blog-data/when-do-you-need-ascx-files-and-how-would-you-use-them.md

 **Resources instead of links**

-Okay so about resources.
+ so about resources.
 I’m not one for throwing links around like everyone else.
 I’d rather steer you toward stuff that actually digs deeper.

 1.  **"Pro ASP.NET 4.5 in C#" by Matthew MacDonald":** This is like the bible for ASPNET web forms.
 It covers everything in detail including user controls with specific chapters dedicated to it.
 If you want a solid foundation this book is a must.